 - Place saran wrap on the top of the dough ball, and lightly roll the dough out.

-- Separate the dough into 2 pats, cover both separately with saran wrap, and place into the fridge.
+- Separate the dough into 2 parts, cover both separately with saran wrap, and place in the fridge.
 Let it sit for at least 30 minutes, preferably an hour (adding it to the freezer for 5 more minutes is helpful too).
 Then get working on the filling below.

 - Pre-heat oven to 350f degrees.
 Lightly drizzle olive oil on a baking sheet.